cruix89/cruix-music-archiver/README.md

 - **LUFS-based normalization**
   audio processing using [ffmpeg](https://github.com/FFmpeg/FFmpeg) to calculate the audio LUFS and normalize the entire library,
-  using the same parameters that major streaming platforms use, improving the sound experience and reducing volume differences between different sounds
+  using the same parameters that major streaming platforms use, improving the sound experience and reducing volume differences between different medias

 - **designed for excellent compatibility with large media center projects**
   the library structure is organized for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)